radTuti/radTuti.github.io/README.md

-#radTuti.github.io
+#Tuti A.

-This is the Jekyll source for the Github Pages.
-You can view the [live website](http://radtuti.github.io)
+This is the source for my jekyll site at [live website](http://radtuti.github.io)

 #License & Copyright
 You are free to reuse any part of the structure, design and layout.
-However, the contents of which some are listed below may not be used without my permission.
+However, the contents below may not be used without my permission.
 * _posts/
-* images/

-Copyright 2014 Tofunmi I. Aniyi
+Copyright 2014 Tuti A.